 There are thirteen Silent Night locations in the federal states of Upper Austria, Tirol and the Salzburger Land.
 All of them are municipalities that are closely connected with the song: This is either because Franz Xaver Gruber or Joseph Mohr lived there for a period of time or because the song itself is of particular importance here.

 The song “Silent Night!” has always been commemorated and celebrated in a special way in these locations: either with museums, remembrance points, chapels and churches, theme trails or guided tours.
-On the occasion of the 200th anniversary, these endeavours have been intensified in all “Silent Night!” locations: Museums are being renewed and reopened, new exhibition ideas are being turned into reality and an abundance of events enrich the advent and Christmas periods.
-The anniversary is a time of joy and celebration!
+On the occasion of the 200th anniversary in 2018, these endeavours were intensified in all Silent-Night-Locations: Museums were renewed and reopened, new exhibition ideas were turned into reality and an abundance of events enriched the advent and Christmas periods.
+The anniversary year 2018 was a time of joy and celebration!
 But also after this special year there is a lot to see and experience in the Silent-Night-Locations.

 The real backgrounds and histories